Fred Harvey sterling silver hand stamped bracelet with thunderbird and arrowhead shields with crossed arrows.

-Fred Harvey sterling silver hand stamped bracelet with thunderbird and arrows.
-Fred Harvey is an entrepreneur who’s credits include influencing the Navajo Native American Indians.
-Most interestingly, Fred Harvey was born in 1835 and dies in 1901.
-Consequently, he dies well before the success of his Harvey House restaurants and other endevour.
-Most importantly, he advocates for Native American Indians to produce “Indian” looking jewelry.
-Hence, this jewelry’s purpose is to sell as mementos to tourists who travel the railroad out to the Western United States.
-As a result, this jewelry receives it’s special recognition.
-In addition, enthusiasts reference it as railroad jewelry or Route 66 jewelry.
-Most of all, this jewelry is recognized by the thinly stamped sheet silver.
-It often has raised accents or stamping such as Thunderbirds (a factitious bird).
-In addition whirling logs (swastikas), arrowheads, dogs and snakes are popular motifs.
+Fred Harvey was an entrepreneur whose credits include influencing the Navajo Native American Indians.
+Fred Harvey was born in 1835 and died in 1901.
+Consequently, he died well before the success of his Harvey House restaurants and other endeavors.
+Harvey advocated for Native American Indians to produce “Indian” looking jewelry to sell as mementos to tourists who traveled the railroad out to the Western United States.
+Enthusiasts and collectors reference it as railroad jewelry or Route 66 jewelry.
+Fred Harvey jewelry is recognized by the thinly stamped sheet silver, raised accents or stamping such as Thunderbirds (a factitious bird); whirling logs, arrowheads, dogs and snakes are other popular motifs.

 PERIOD: Last Half 20th Century